highchair/artinruins-com/_property/113-117-broadway.md

 ### Current Events

 No word as to when leasing will be available.
 We only hope that these are very affordable rents and the owner is not trying to create “luxury” in such a mixed commercial and residential location.

+The BTS Tire building at 113 Broadway is planned to be demolished in favor of a new building.
+[The Providence Preservation Society has all the details](https://ppsri.org/updates-from-the-historic-district-commission-demolition-greenlight-for-centenarian-broadway-tire-shop-partial-approval-for-pratt-street-apartments/).

 ### History